CTUAvastLab/Mill.jl/docs/src/manual/missing.md

 dense = m.ms[1].m; typeof(dense.W)
 ```

-Inside [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) we add a special definition `Base.show` for these types for compact printing.
+Inside `Mill` we add a special definition `Base.show` for these types for compact printing.

 The [`reflectinmodel`](@ref) method use types to determine whether imputing is needed or not.
 Compare the following: